lambdamikel/Talker-80/README.md

 Talker/80 uses an ATmega 644-20 (U4) clocked at 20 MHz (or 16 MHz) as its microcontroller.
 The firmware has ~ 45 KBs.
 The firmware was programmed in C, using the WinAVR / GCC toolchain.
 At startup, the ATmega loads the Epson firmware image (implementing DECtalk) over SPI into the speech daughterboard.
 At runtime, SPI is used as well.
 External interupts are being used to register read and write requests.
 The address decoding is done by a GAL20V10 (U1), and another GAL20V10 (U2) is acting as a tristate databus latch and also provides status input (bits 6 and 7) to the TRS-80 in all modes other than the TRS Voice Synthesizer emulation mode.
 U5 is the op-amp.
 The programming / firmware of the address decoder GAL U1 used for the Model 3 / 4 version differs from the Model 1 version.
 All other chips (and their programming) are identical.

 The current mode of Talker/80 is being signaled to the address decoder GAL U2, using 2 bits for the 4 different modes.
 Depending on the mode, the GAL U2 eiher decodes IO requests (using IN and OUT signals), or video RAM addresses (and signals RD and WR) to implement "video RAM snooping" (a form of memory-based IO) as required for the TRS Voice Synthesizer.
-The details can be found in the GAL code here.
-This only works on the Model 1, and the Model 3 / 4 does not support memory-based IO.
+The details can be found in the GAL code.
+This only works on the Model 1, since the Model 3 / 4 doesn't support memory-based IO.

 Applications can read from IO port 11 to find out if Talker/80 is actively speaking.
 Note that input to Talker/80 is always buffered, so realtime control of the speaking process (e.g., "voice synthesizer sound effects") is not achievable.
 As usual, the ``EXTIOSEL`` signal is being used on the Model 3 / 4 to signal an IO read request from port 11.